lddubeau/saxes/README.md

 A sax-style non-validating parser for XML.

-Saxes is a fork of [sax-js](https://github.com/isaacs/sax-js) 1.2.4.
-All references to sax in this project's documentation are references to sax 1.2.4.
+Saxes is a fork of [sax](https://github.com/isaacs/sax-js) 1.2.4.
+All mentions of sax in this project's documentation are references to sax 1.2.4.

 Designed with [node](http://nodejs.org/) in mind, but should work fine in the browser or other CommonJS implementations.

-## Notable Differences from sax-js.
+## Notable Differences from sax.

-* Saxes aims to be much stricter than sax-js with regards to XML well-formedness. sax-js, even in its so-called "strict mode", is not strict.
+* Saxes aims to be much stricter than sax with regards to XML well-formedness.
+Sax, even in its so-called "strict mode", is not strict.
 It silently accepts structures that are not well-formed XML.
-Projects that need absolute compliance with well-formedness constraints cannot use sax-js as-is.
+Projects that need absolute compliance with well-formedness constraints cannot use sax as-is.

 * Saxes does not support HTML, or anything short of XML.

 * Saxes does not aim to support antiquated platforms.

+* Saxes handles errors differently: it provides a default onerror handler which throws.
+You can replace it with your own handler if you want.
+If your handler does nothing.
+There is no `resume` method to call.

+* There's no `Stream` API.
+A revamped API may be introduced later.
+(It is still a "streaming parser" in the general sense that you write a character stream to it.)

+## Limitations

+This is a non-validating parser so it only verifies whether the document is well-formed.
+We do aim to raise errors for all malformed constructs encountered.

+However, this parser does not parse the contents of DTDs.
+So malformedness errors cause by errors in DTDs cannot be reported.

+Also, the parser continues to parse even upon encountering errors, and does its best to continue reporting errors.
+However, once an error has been encountered **you cannot rely on the data given to you by event reporters.**

 ## Regarding `<!DOCTYPE`s and `<!ENTITY`s

-The parser will handle the basic XML entities in text nodes and attribute values: `&amp; &lt; &gt; &apos; &quot;`.
+The parser will handle the basic XML entities in text nodes and attribute
+values: `&amp; &lt; &gt; &apos; &quot;`.
 It's possible to define additional entities in XML by putting them in the DTD.
 This parser doesn't do anything with that.
 If you want to listen to the `ondoctype` event, and then fetch the doctypes, and read the entities and add them to `parser.ENTITIES`, then be my guest.

 ## Usage